-The following should be used for essentially all laboratory work with chemicals:
+The following should be used for essentially all laboratory work with chemicals.

-1. Accidents and spills:

-Eye contact - promptly flush eyes with water for a prolonged period and seek medical attention.
+- 1. Accidents and spills: - Eye contact: Immediately flush eyes with water for a prolonged period and seek medical attention.

-Ingestion: Encourage the victim to drink large amounts of water, contact nurse immediately.
+Ingestion: Encourage the victim to drink large amounts of water, contact the nurse immediately.

-Skin Contact: Promptly flush the affected- area with water and remove any contaminated clothing.
+Skin Contact: Promptly flush the affected area with water and remove any contaminated clothing.
 If symptoms persist after washing, seek medical attention.

 Cleanup: Promptly clean up spills, using appropriate protective apparel, equipment and proper disposal.
+In case of major spills immediately contact the Plant Facilities Administrator, Chemical Hygiene Officer or principal.